 1927 When a woman loves sailors so much she follows them all around the world, it's time to Hit the Deck.
 Vincent Youmans provides the score for Herbert Fields' book adapted from the play Shore Leave.
-The show will sail through 352 performances.
+The show sails through 352 performances.

 1967 Little Murders happen at Broadway's Broadhurst Theatre.
-Jules Feiffer's black comedy about apathetic responses to violence will have a little run of seven performances.
-The cast includes Barbara Cook, Elliott Gould, Heywood Hale Broun and Ruth White.
+Jules Feiffer's black comedy about apathetic responses to violence has a little run of seven performances.
+The cast includes Barbara Cook, Elliott Gould, Heywood Hale Broun, and Ruth White.

-1991 Lucy Simon and Marsha Norman's musical adaptation of Frances Hodgson Burnett's classic 1911 novel, The Secret Garden, opens on Broadway at the St. James Theatre.
-Susan H. Schulman directs a cast that includes Rebecca Luker and Daisy Eagan.
+1991 Lucy Simon and Marsha Norman's musical adaptation of Frances Hodgson Burnett's classic 1911 novel The Secret Garden opens on Broadway at the St. James Theatre.
+Susan H. Schulman directs a cast that includes Mandy Patinkin, Rebecca Luker, and Daisy Eagan.
 11-year-old Eagan wins the Tony Award for Best Featured Actress in a Musical, making her the youngest female actor to win a Tony.

 1999 That's The Gershwins' Fascinating Rhythm you hear.
-Brothers George Gershwin and Ira Gershwin's music and lyrics highlight this revue opened tonight at the Longacre Theatre on Broadway.
+Brothers George Gershwin and Ira Gershwin's music and lyrics highlight the revue opening at the Longacre Theatre on Broadway.
 Mark Lamos stages and co-conceived the project with Mel Marvin.
 David Marques supplies the choreography.
-Members of the cast include Michael Berresse, Adriane Lenox, and Orfeh.
-Although the show will run for only 17 performances, producer Manny Kladitis remained proud to have "brought an unbeatable score to Broadway."
+The cast includes Michael Berresse, Adriane Lenox, Sara Ramirez, Patrick Wilson, and Orfeh.
+Although the show runs for only 17 performances, producer Manny Kladitis said he remained proud to have "brought an unbeatable score to Broadway."

-2013 Patina Miller invites audiences into the circus tent housed at the Music Box Theatre, where the first Broadway revival of Roger O. Hirson and Stephen Schwartz's musical Pippin opens tonight.
+2013 Patina Miller invites audiences into the circus tent housed at the Music Box Theatre for the first Broadway revival of Roger O. Hirson and Stephen Schwartz's musical Pippin.
 Diane Paulus directs a cast that also includes Matthew James Thomas in the title role, and Andrea Martin as Berthe.
-The production will win four Tony Awards, including Best Revival of a Musical.
+The production wins four Tony Awards, including Best Revival of a Musical, and runs 709 performances.